GabrielRQueiroz/temporal.now/README.md

 <img src="./preview.PNG" />

+## Extra note!

+Now Temporal.Now also includes a tiny cheatsheet for Temporal.PlainDateTime!

 ## About

 This is a kind of a simple and a sketchy "cheatsheet" for some basic Temporal API useful functionalities.